mwcraig/reducer/README.rst

-This package provides an Jupyter notebook for reducing CCD data.
+This package provides a Jupyter notebook for reducing CCD data.

 Documentation is at: https://reducer.readthedocs.org